Why are hormonal drugs dangerous? What are progestin oral contraceptives? Do hormonal contraceptives affect the thyroid gland?

 • postcoidal drugs;

-Combination preparations contain substances similar to female hormones produced by the ovaries.
-To be able to choose the optimal medicine, all groups of drugs can be monophasic, biphasic and triphasic.
+Combination medications contain substances similar to female hormones produced by the ovaries.
+To be able to select the optimal medicine, all groups of drugs can be monophasic, biphasic and triphasic.
 They differ in the proportions of hormones.

-Knowing about the properties of gestagens and estrogens, certain mechanisms of action of oral contraceptives can be distinguished:
+Knowing about the properties of gestagens and estrogens, we can identify certain mechanisms of action of oral contraceptives:

-• decrease in the secretion of gonadotropic hormones due to the effects of progestogen;
+• reduction in the secretion of gonadotropic hormones due to the effects of gestagen;

-• increased acidity of the vagina due to the influence of estrogens;
+• increased vaginal acidity due to the influence of estrogens;

 • increased viscosity of cervical mucus;

-In the time that has passed since the appearance of the first oral contraceptives, the debate about the safety of the use of drugs does not subside, and research in this area continues.
+Since the advent of the first oral contraceptives, debates about the safety of the drugs have not subsided, and research in this area continues.

-Typically, hormonal contraceptives use progestogens, which are also called progestins and progestogens.
-These are hormones that are produced by the corpus luteum of the ovaries, in small amounts by the adrenal cortex, and during pregnancy by the placenta.
+Typically, hormonal contraceptives use progestogens, also called progestins or progestogens.
+These are hormones that are produced by the corpus luteum of the ovaries, in small quantities by the adrenal cortex and during pregnancy by the placenta.
 The main gestagen is progesterone, which helps prepare the uterus in a state favorable for the development of a fertilized egg.

 Another component of oral contraceptives is.
-Estrogens are produced by the ovarian follicles and the adrenal cortex.
-Estrogens include three main hormones: estriol and estrogen.
-These hormones are needed in contraceptives to normalize the menstrual cycle, but not to protect against unwanted conception.
+Estrogens are produced by ovarian follicles and the adrenal cortex.
+Estrogens include three main hormones: , estriol and estrogen.
+These hormones are necessary in contraceptives to normalize the menstrual cycle, but not to protect against unwanted conception.

 Side effects of hormonal drugs

-Each drug has a number of side effects that can occur when a decision is made to immediately stop the drug.
+Each drug has a number of side effects that may occur; when these occur, a decision is made to immediately discontinue the drug.

-The most frequently recorded cases of side effects of hormonal drugs:
+The most frequently reported cases of side effects of hormonal drugs are:

 • Hemolytic-uremic syndrome.
-It is manifested by such disorders as anemia, thrombocytopenia and acute renal failure.
+It manifests itself with disorders such as anemia, thrombocytopenia and acute renal failure.

-• Porphyria, which is a violation of the synthesis of hemoglobin.
+• Porphyria, which is a disorder of hemoglobin synthesis.

 • Hearing loss due to otosclerosis.

 All manufacturers of hormonal drugs indicate thromboembolism as a side effect, which is extremely rare.
-This condition is a blockage of the vessel by a thrombus.
+This condition is a blockage of a blood vessel by a blood clot.
 If the side effects outweigh the benefits of the medication, it should be discontinued.

 Side effects of oral contraceptives are: